How to discover a company's values during a job interview

 If this information has not been covered adequately on its website or elsewhere, here are a few questions you could ask in your interviews:

-- The desirable future: What impact are you seeking to have in society?
-Ideally, what will the company look like in five years’ time if you pursue your ambition?
+The desirable future: What impact are you seeking to have in society?
+Ideally, what will the company look like in five years if you pursue your ambition?
 In what ideal world would your project no longer be needed?

-- Commitment to causes: Apart from the commercial aspect, do you have other commitments that are important to you (political lobbying, media coverage, event organisation)?
+Commitment to causes: Apart from the commercial aspect, do you have other commitments that are important to you (political lobbying, media coverage, event organization)?
 What’s behind each of your different initiatives?
 What differentiates you from your competitors?

 While it is possible to get an idea of a company’s purpose, even when you have never set foot there, it is more difficult to identify the team values that are mainly expressed in interactions between employees.
 The exchanges you may have during the interview are therefore particularly important for identifying them.